 Cisco unveils gear to cope with pandemic demand, 5G

-Cisco Systems Inc on Tuesday announced new products to help mobile network operators manage increased data traffic generated by homeworking because of the pandemic and as the 5G rollout connects billions more devices to the internet.

-STOCKHOLM: Cisco Systems Inc on Tuesday announced new products to help mobile network operators manage increased data traffic generated by homeworking because of the pandemic and as the 5G rollout connects billions more devices to the internet.
+STOCKHOLM: Cisco Systems on Tuesday (Mar 30) announced new products to help mobile network operators manage increased data traffic generated by homeworking because of the pandemic and as the 5G rollout connects billions more devices to the internet.

-Remote healthcare services, streaming video and gaming and homeworking have led to a 25per cent-45per cent increase in internet traffic in many regions across the globe since the COVID-19 pandemic, Cisco said.
+Remote healthcare services, streaming video and gaming and homeworking have led to a 25-45 per cent increase in internet traffic in many regions across the globe since the COVID-19 pandemic, Cisco said.

 And 5G will mean billions more internet-connected devices.